mbparker/electron-react-dotnet-starter/README.md

 # KNOWN ISSUES

-* The ORM is slow.
+* The LibSqlite3Orm project is has been improved, but is still slow when compared to some other ORMs.
 It was designed to be simple and easy to use for local app storage use cases.
 If you need a high performance ORM, you will need to swap it out for something like Dapper, or a full blown ORM such as Entity Framework Core.
 That said, performance is being worked on.